froala/ember-froala-editor/README.md

 adding configuration details in your `ember-cli-build.js` file.

-Within the `ember-cli-build.js` file, add a `ember-froala-editor` object and list which additional assets to include.
-The values of each key can be;
+Within the `ember-cli-build.js` file, add a `ember-froala-editor` object and list which additional assets to include in an array.
+For plugins, you can use either the plugin name as shown in the Froala Editor docs or file name (without the extension).
+Ex:
-`boolean` for all/none, `string` for one, or an `array` of `strings` for multiple.
-For example, to include a few languages, all plugins and one theme;

 ```js
 // ember-cli-build.js